xianbaum/tumblrcli/README.md

 # tumblr-cli

-tumblr-cli is a simple client which makes a post to Tumblr.com given a directory.
+tumblr-cli is a simple command line interface client which makes a post to Tumblr.com given a directory.
 It is for my personal use but you may use it if you like.
 It is not meant to be a full-fledged client, but a simple one.

 ## Dependencies